 When you’re guiding the young people you care about to make smart choices about substance use, you need all the help you can get.
 In Region II:

-- 4% of seniors report regularly binge drinking
+- 14% of high school seniors report regularly binge drinking

 The good news?
 You’re in the right place!